 You take out a French third-party car insurance

-- The type of vehicle to be insured: brand, model, year
+• The type of vehicle to be insured: brand, model, year

-- The use of the vehicle (personal or professional)
+• The use of the vehicle (personal or professional)

-- The people driving the car regularly
+• The people driving the car regularly

-- Previous penalties received
+• Previous penalties received

-- Your accident history
+• Your accident history

-- Your previous insurance statement
+• Your previous insurance statement

-- A copy of the registration certificate (called “carte grise” in France)
+• A copy of the registration certificate (called “carte grise” in France)

-- A copy of your driving license
+• A copy of your driving licence

-Health insurance: the inevitable compulsory insurance in France
+Health insurance: the inevitable French insurance

 It is compulsory to have health insurance when residing in France.
-Depending on your situation, you may apply for the French social security.
+Depending on your situation, you may apply for French social security.
 Unless you come to France with a job, I usually recommend taking private health insurance for the first 6 months as the process can be lengthy.
 This is especially important if you have a medical history.
-The registration to the French public healthcare is not automatic and you will need to follow this process to be able to have your medical cost reimbursed.
+Registration to the French public healthcare is not automatic and you will need to follow this process to be able to have your medical cost reimbursed.

 Also if you are registered with the CPAM, do not forget to request your European Health Insurance Card (EHIC) to be covered when travelling to another European country.